 Maximum plasma concentrations are reached 45 minutes after ingestion if taken on an empty stomach.
 When taken with food, peak levels are observed after 1 to 2 hours.
 These times may vary with different dosage forms.

-The elimination half life of Ibuprofen is about 2 hours.
+Elimination half-life is approximately 2 hours.

-In limited studies Ibuprofen appears in the breast milk in very low concentrations.
+In limited studies ibuprofen appears in the breast milk in very low concentrations

 5.3 Preclinical safety data